ocarizr/ocarizr/README.md

 # Hi there
 ## Welcome to my GitHub

-I'm a 9 years developer.
+I'm a 9 years programmer / software engineer.
 During those years I've worked with:
 - Game development and systems applied to games
 - Real-time embedded software
 - Low-latency real-time financial software to the stock market.